JuliaMolSim/Molly.jl/docs/src/documentation.md

 LINCS (LINear Constraint Solver) is a non-iterative constraint algorithm that uses matrix expansion to approximate the inverse of the constraint coupling matrix ([Hess et al. 1997](https://doi.org/10.1002/(SICI)1096-987X(199709)18:12<1463::AID-JCC4>3.0.CO;2-H)).
 It is typically faster than SHAKE/RATTLE for large systems.
 The implementation in Molly includes explicit velocity constraints.
-The key parameters controlling accuracy are `nrec`, the order of the matrix expansion for coupling matrix inversion (default 4), and `niter`, the number of outer correction iterations for rotational lengthening (default 1).
+The key parameters controlling accuracy are `n_rec`, the order of the matrix expansion for coupling matrix inversion (default 4), and `n_iter`, the number of outer correction iterations for rotational lengthening (default 1).
 Higher values of either improve accuracy at the cost of performance.

 !!! note